HiDeoo/astro-d2/docs/src/content/docs/configuration.md

 **Default:** `'200'`

 The dark theme to use for the diagrams when the user's system preference is set to dark mode.
-To disable the dark theme and have all diagrams look the same, set this option to `false`.
+To disable the dark theme, set this option to `false`.

 See the D2 documentation for more information about the available [themes](https://d2lang.com/tour/themes).